Arts and Humanities Research Council Studentship Funding

-Following an internal selection process the top candidates will be asked to submit their application to the Scottish Graduate School for Arts & Humanities (online via the website) where a cross university governance committee will make the final selection based on merit.
-Students must have applicant status with the University at this stage and meet the eligibility criteria.
+Following an internal selection process the top candidates will be asked to submit their application to the Scottish Graduate School for Arts and Humanities (via the SGSAH website) where a cross university governance committee will make the final selection based on overall merit.

 The Scottish Graduate School for Arts and Humanities advise all students read the guidance for applying.